 In Colorado, marrying another person while already married is bigamy.
-This is a criminal offense and a class 6 felony under CRS 18-6-201.
-The penalties for bigamy include a fine and up to 18 months in jail.
+This is a criminal offense and a class 2 misdemeanor under CRS 18-6-201.
+The penalties for bigamy include up to 120 days in jail and/or up to $750 in fines.

 - 1. The legal definition of bigamy in Colorado